NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ## Finding packages

-Determining from where to source a dependency is currently a somewhat involved, because package names don't always correspond to library or program names.
+Determining from where to source a dependency is currently somewhat involved, because package names don't always correspond to library or program names.

 You will need the `Xlib.h` headers from the `X11` C package, the Nixpkgs derivation for which is `libX11`, available in the `xorg` package set.
 There are multiple ways to figure this out: